John H. Dialogue

+John H. Dialogue (1828–1898) was an American industrialist.

+Early life and family

-John H. Dialogue was an industrialist born in Philadelphia, Pennsylvania, in 1828 to Adam and Sallie Dialogue.
+John H. Dialogue was born in Philadelphia, Pennsylvania on May 13, 1828, to Adam and Sallie Dialogue.
 The family was of French-German ancestry.
 His father, Adam, was also an entrepreneur and inventor, and established himself as a manufacturer of riveted fire hose.
 Dialogue grew up in Philadelphia and was educated at Central High School, graduating in 1846.
 His uncle taught him machine work and drafting, and in 1850, Dialogue moved to Camden, New Jersey.

-Family

-He married Mary Easby of Philadelphia and they had four children: John Dialogue Jr., who eventually took over his father's shipbuilding works, and three daughters, Adelaide, Stella, and Lillie.
+He married Mary Easby of Philadelphia in 1850, and they had four children: John Dialogue Jr., who eventually took over his father's shipbuilding works, and three daughters, Adelaide, Stella, and Lillie.

 Community efforts

 In addition to his work in the industrial field, Dialogue remained involved in civic affairs.
 Despite being a Democrat, Dialogue ran unsuccessfully for New Jersey state senator from Camden in a voting district that was strongly Republican.
 He also served in a variety of community groups, such as serving on the Board of Education in 1875 and on the Camden city council in 1878, serving several terms and then becoming president of the council.
 In 1880 he was a presidential elector for the Hancock-English ticket and was later chosen as the president of the Electoral College of the State.